Planning your First Trip to India?

 Why is this not one of the first things I recommend for you to prepare?
 Well, bear in mind that the visa is valid from the date of issue not the date of arrival in India, so you need to plan where and when you will travel in India before applying for your visa or it could expire before your trip!
 It usually takes about 2 weeks to obtain a visa so I recommend applying 1 month before hand to allow enough time to obtain the visa without wasting too much of the validity time of the visa.

-The ETA is only valid for a 30 days, the application process is fully online and takes 5-6 working days for approval.
+The E visa is valid for upto 60 days, the application process is fully online and takes 5-6 working days for approval.
 The E -Visa costs $60 (£39) plus a small admin charge.
-You can apply for an E Visa to India on the government website here, but its easier and quicker to use a company like iVisa.
+You can apply for an E Visa to India on the government website here, but there’s still quite a lot of paperwork and the fee is non refundable even if your visa is rejected.
+To save time and hassle its easier and quicker to use a company like iVisa.

 Book your flights to India!

 Once you’ve got your Indian visa you can finalise your travel plans, book your flights to India, get excited and let the countdown begin!
-Search for the best deals on Skyscanner, search for the whole month as being flexible will allow you to take advantage of the best deals and cheapest prices.
+I always search for the best deals on Skyscanner because you can search for the whole month and for all airports in India as being flexible will allow you to take advantage of the best deals and cheapest prices.
+Expedia are also good for booking cheap flights and hotels.
 It’s often cheaper to get an indirect flight and maybe you could even explore a new destination like Dubai, Abu Dhabi, Muscat or Istanbul on your stop over!

 If you are short on time and plan to take domestic flights within India you can find cheaper deals the further in advance you book.
-You can sometimes find some cheap deals with Indigo and (in the south) Air Asia but still flying is far more expensive than taking the train, but unlike trains flights do not often get fully booked.
+Jet Airways and Indigo and Air Asia are the best for domestic flights.
+You can sometimes find some cheap deals with Indigo and Air Asia but still flying is far more expensive than taking the train, but unlike trains flights do not often get fully booked so flights are good for last minute travel.
 Again, check Skyscanner whole month to find the best deal.

 Book your trains in India